 Parents of U.S. Citizens who are over the age of 21

 There is a limited number of family-based preference immigration visas allowed on an annual basis.
 The wait time depends on the relationship with the U.S. Citizen or legal permanent resident, the home country, and the number of petitions that have already been filed in the preference category.
 The family preference categories are:

 First preference (F1): U.S. Citizen’s unmarried adult children

 Second preference (F2A and B2B): Legal permanent resident’s spouses and minor children and unmarried adult children

 Fourth preference (F4): Siblings of U.S. Citizens over the age of 21

-The first two options are the fiancee visa, or the marriage Green Card, as everyone calls it.
+The first of two options is the fiancee visa.
 If you meet someone in a foreign country and then want to consider a permanent relationship, the easiest thing to do is to file for a fiancee visa.
-This visa allows the person to visit you for a 3-month period.
-You can live together, and if you decide to spend the rest of your lives together, the foreign person can remain in the United States and apply for the marriage Green Card while in the United States, and then live her permanently.
-After three years the person can apply for U.S. Citizenship
+This visa allows the person to enter the U.S. for a 90-day period.
+You can live together, and if you decide to spend the rest of your lives together, get married within the 90-day period.
+The foreign person can remain in the United States and apply for the marriage Green Card while in the United States, and then live here permanently.
+After three years and you remain married, the person can apply for U.S. Citizenship.

 GREEN CARD THROUGH MARRIAGE